Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Model Agnostic Meta-Learning (MAML) for the LQR problem

-\begin{remark} (Cost oracle) For simplicity, we assume to have access to the true cost, provided by a cost oracle, as in \citep{malik2019derivative,toso2023oracle}.
-We emphasize that our work can be readily extended to the setting where only finite-horizon approximation of the cost is available.
-This is the case since the finite-horizon approximation of the true cost is upper-bounded by its true value, with the approximation error controlled by the horizon length, as in \citep[Appendix B]{gravell2020learning}. \end{remark}
+\begin{remark} (Cost oracle) For simplicity, we assume that the true cost is provided by an oracle, as in \cite{malik2019derivative,toso2023oracle}.
+We emphasize that our work can be readily extended to the setting where only a finite-horizon approximation of the cost is available.
+That is the case since any finite-horizon approximation of the true cost is upper-bounded by its true value, with the approximation error controlled by the horizon length \citep[Appendix B]{gravell2020learning}. \end{remark}

-With the gradient and Hessian zeroth-order estimators in hand, Algorithm \ref{alg:MAML_model_free} follows the same structure as Algorithm \ref{alg:MAML_LQR}, except for steps 4 and 7 where the gradient and Hessian computations are replaced by a zeroth-order estimation.
-Although the presence of an error in these estimations may impact the convergence of Algorithm \ref{alg:MAML_model_free}, we careful control this error in our theoretical analysis.
+With the gradient and Hessian zeroth-order estimators, Algorithm \ref{alg:MAML_model_free} follows the same structure as Algorithm \ref{alg:MAML_LQR}.
+The key differences are steps 4 and 7 where the gradient and Hessian computations are replaced by a zeroth-order estimation.
+Despite the estimation error in the zeroth-order method, we show that this error can be controlled so it does not impact the convergence of our \texttt{MAML-LQR} approach for both model-based and model-free settings.